Illustrated History of Scouse by Anna Simmons

 I knew I needed to be as visually economical as possible- because who wants to invest in reading pages of dense text?
 Instead, I edited the information using a visual hierarchy so that key moments stand out, with changing colour schemes differentiating the phases and chapters.
 This allowed readers to absorb the essence of the story in an instant or skim through and let the highlights leap out.
 A no pressure invitation to explore and understand history in a way that's engaging as well as enlightening.

-Servings of Lettering, Pictograms and illustrated Infographics!
+Servings of Lettering, Pictograms and Visual Storytelling

 I chose storyboard storytelling to bring the story to life through a sequence of frames.
 This way, I could improvise the most effective graphic device for each concept, switching illustration approaches for each window, or sequence of windows.
-Thereby solving every twist and turn in the story with a different illustration skill!
+Thereby solving every twist and turn in the story with a different illustration skill.

 Visual Analogies and Poetic Expressions